-The committee meets during the first Monday of the month in January, March, May, September and December at 7 p.m., however, this September the committee will meet the third Monday.
-All meetings are open to the public and held in the in the L. Manuel Hirshblond Meeting Room in Toms River Town Hall, 33 Washington St.
+All meetings are open to the public and held in the in the Leonard G. Lomell Meeting Room in Toms River Town Hall, 33 Washington St. Please see the current meeting schedule below.

-Toms River’s Mayor’s Advisory Committee on ADA members for 2015 include: Arthur J. Blank, Regina Ferris, Terry Guerrini, Richard Marazo, Jack Reuther, Douglas Rohmeyer, James Sigurdson, Lynette Whiteman, Mark Wagner, Liaison to Toms River Schools, Megan Green, Toms River High School North Student Liaison and Craig Ambrosio, ADA Coordinator and Liaison to the Mayor’s Office.
+Toms River’s Mayor’s Advisory Committee on ADA members for 2016 include: Frank Baer, Robert Bauer, Arthur J. Blank, Regina Ferris, Terry Guerrini, Scott Ireland, Jack Reuther, Douglas Rohmeyer, Krista Sipe, Lynette Whiteman, Mark Wagner, Liaison to Toms River Schools, John Green, Toms River High School North Student Liaison and Craig Ambrosio, ADA Coordinator and Liaison to the Mayor’s Office.

 To contact the ADA Coordinator, call, 732-341-1000, ext.
 8417, or e-mail firstname.lastname@example.org.